EnMAP-Box/enmap-box-documentation/source/usr_section/usr_installation.rst

 MacOS
 ~~~~~

-Before you can install QGIS from the downloaded disk image, you need to allow your macOS to install it:

-1. Download the official all-in-one, signed installer `here <https://www.qgis.org/en/site/forusers/download.html>`_.
+1. Download the official `qgis-macos-pr.dmg` from `<https://www.qgis.org/en/site/forusers/download.html>`_.

-2. Extract the downloaded `qgis-macos-pr.dmg` and move it to your app folder
+2. Extract the `qgis-macos-pr.dmg` and move it to your app folder

    |mac_copy1| |mac_copy2|